ga4gh-discovery/data-connect/README.md

 ## Contributing

 The GA4GH is an open community that strives for inclusivity.
 Guidelines for contributing to this repository are listed in [CONTRIBUTING.md](CONTRIBUTING.md).
-Teleconferences and corresponding [meeting minutes](https://docs.google.com/document/d/1sG--PPVlVWb1-_ZN7cHta79uU9tU2y-17U11PYzvMu8/edit#heading=h.lwhinfkfmlx4) are open to the public.
-To learn how to contribute to this effort, please email Rishi Nag (rishi.nag@ga4gh.org).
+Teleconferences and corresponding [meeting minutes](https://w3id.org/ga4gh/minutes/discovery-search) are open to the public.
+To learn how to contribute to this effort, please [contact us](ga4gh-discovery-search@ga4gh.org).